bjornedstrom/fall-from-grace/README.md

 The first line (conkeror) is a single human-readable name for the process, used for logging. `cmdline` is a regex that will match on the process cmdline. `actions` is a list of triggers and actions to take.

+## Triggers

+Here are some examples of valid triggers:

+    rmem > 1g
+    1g < rmem
+    vmem > 900m
+    rmem > 2097152

+## Actions

+Here are some examples of valid actions:

+    term
+    kill
+    exec logger "program is using too much ram" exec logger "$NAME ($PID) is using too much ram" exec @ 1h logger "$NAME ($PID) is using too much ram"

+The last form (`exec @ TIME`) means the program will be run at most once per hour.

+## Administration

 Config can be reloaded by `init.d` or by sending SIGHUP.

-## Administration

 `fall-from-grace` will log interesting events to syslog.